 - how each of these impacts both our mental health and wellbeing, and those around us.

-The primary aim is to take CyberPsychology out of the world of academics, forensics and mental health and make it available, relevant and useable for managers and professionals who use technology to fulfil their day-to-day work function (in the creation of knowledge-based assets, services and profit).
+The primary aim is to expand CyberPsychology beyond the world of academics, forensics and gaming to make it contextually available, relevant and useable for managers and professionals who use technology to fulfil their day-to-day work function (in the creation of knowledge-based assets, services and profit).